Kuroyume: 1994–1996: Success

 Shortly after signing with Toshiba EMI in early 1994, Kuroyume released "For Dear" in February as their major label debut single.
 The album Mayoeru Yuritachi -Romance of Scarlet- was released in March 1994 and reached number three on the Oricon Albums Chart.
 Two promotional videos were filmed, one for the single and another for album track "Autism".
 In August 1994, the mini album Cruel and its lead single "Ice My Life" introduced a pop rock side.
 The band now dressed more conservatively, being reminiscent of 1980s New Romantic fashion and seeming to give off a more palatable image to mainstream buyers.
-The music on Cruel was more pop-friendly.
 According to Hitoki, he and Kiyoharu had planned from the beginning of the band to be [hard]core at first, pop later', and this is when it all came together."
 The bassist suggested each member was afraid of the change, but with the initial sales of Mayoeru Yuritachi around 30,000 copies, "I think Kiyoharu in particular was thinking about what we should do to sell more copies.
-He took the brunt of things, arguing with the manufacturer and with the office.", "There are bands that either go along with [what the record label says] or those that don't, depending on their basic values, but Kuroyume did not.
+He took the brunt of things, arguing with the manufacturer and with the office."
+Hitoki also shared that "There are bands that either go along with [what the record label says] or those that don't, depending on their basic values, but Kuroyume did not.
 I think we were able to change our concept, sound production, and visual aspects each time because we didn't get on board and take a million-seller kind of route."

 In February 1995, guitarist Shin left the group and formed the band Vinyl with former D'erlanger vocalist Dizzy.
 From this point on, Kuroyume continued as a duo, while utilizing support musicians.
 Shin had been the main composer of music in the band.
 Hitoki later revealed that Cruel was initially planned to be recorded with Shin taking lead as the band self-produced, but the guitarist never left his bedroom.
 When they began working on the follow up, the band was unable to get in contact with Shin and it was suggested that they continue without him.
 The two albums following this rearrangement, May 1995's Feminism and May 1996's Fake Star ~I'm Just a Japanese Fake Rocker~, continued the more mainstream rock of Cruel, with the latter of the two having an edgier production and presenting a more fashionable image.
 Feminism was named one of the top albums from 1989–1998 in a 2004 issue of the music magazine Band Yarouze.
 In September 1996, Kuroyume won the MTV Japan International Viewer's Choice Award at the 1996 MTV Video Music Awards for the song "Pistol" from Fake Star.
 From this point onward, the band and particularly Kiyoharu were recognized on a national level.